How Do I Comment on an Application

 Anonymous or confidential comments

 Failure to provide your name and address will mean that your comments have to be treated as anonymous and consequently will carry little weight.
-Comments marked private/confidential will be treated as such and will not be taken into account.
+Comments marked private/confidential will be treated as such but cannot be taken into account in determining an application as they will not meet the requirement to make representations available to view or to make them available to the Planning Inspectorate should there be an appeal against the decision.

 Dealing with representations

-Meetings are open to the public and if you have written in expressing your views on the application, you will be entitled to speak.
+Meetings are open to the public and if an application is reported to the Development Control Board and you have written in expressing your views on the application, you will be entitled to speak.
 For details of the arrangements for public speaking, click on the link below:

 The Council encourages the opportunity for you to have your say on planning proposals considered by the Development Control Board